hafizunisamohammed/Diabetes_prediction/README.md

 # Diabetes_prediction
-I made a ML model using a Data set from kaggle, using support vector machine to train the model.
+I made a Diabetes_prediction ML model using a Data set from kaggle, using support vector machine to train the model.